 Due to the novelty nature of this pandemic, scientific findings and policy recommendations were dynamic which required the coalitions and CBOs to be flexible.
 This resulted in numerous challenges around communication and the relaying of information between government agencies and CBOs.
 This sometimes impacted the ability of CBOs to effectively respond to communities and required ongoing and frequent check-ins between CHWs, CBOs, and the coalitions to ensure accurate, consistent, and timely distribution of information.
 In future outreach efforts, establishing effective communication between all parties can improve the fluidity and speed of sharing information and coordination of services.

 The CEP is one of the few existing collaboration examples between health institutions and community based organizations.
 Many of the involved CBOs did not have previous experience with handling the logistics of such large-scale programs.
 As part of CEP, the CBOs had to submit monthly reports to the Fresno County Department of Public Health and City of Fresno, the funders.
 Submitting these reports was cumbersome and required attention to detail.
-Moreover, changing data system platforms from RedCap to CalConnect required CHWs to receive additional training and practice.
-Most of the newly hired CHWs had no previous experience with contact tracing, managing sensitive data, or utilizing data systems which required technical knowledge which many CHWs had not previously been exposed to.
+Moreover, changing data system platforms from RedCap to CalConnect required CHWs to receive additional training and practice during the strongest surge of cases, taking needed time away from their communities.
+Most of the newly hired CHWs had no previous experience with contact tracing, managing sensitive data, or utilizing data systems which required technical knowledge,.
 With time and practice, staff were able to gain the skills of managing all required logistics.
 Leveraging the collaboration between CBOs and institutions, which was established during the course of the CEP, is crucial to maintain the gains of this project.

 The coalitions struggled to prioritize providing services to the particular communities they work with.
 For example, the AAC aimed to provide services based on region/zip code which meant that people living in the targeted zip codes should take precedence in resource distribution regardless of race.
 This impacted the ability of the coalition to prioritize the African American community in resource distribution due to the limited availability of COVID-19 tests and other resources.
 This sometimes resulted in members of the African American community being turned away, even if they lived within the contracted region, as community members from outside those areas show up seeking for offered services.
 The coalition also had to ensure that community health workers were prioritized and had consistent access to testing as they were interacting with potentially positive COVID-19 cases daily.
 Being strategic in allocating the resources where they are mostly needed can ensure the equitable implementation of such intervention.